 Please tell me when you’re struggling, overwhelmed, confused, or frustrated.
 I am here for you and want to help.
 Sometimes I may assign something that feels overwhelming, please let me know when you’re feeling this way.
 That way we can work together to help you be successful.

-I am a third-year teacher.
+I am a fourth-year teacher.
 Sometimes I get really excited, ambitious, and don't realize that you have no idea what I am talking about.
 When I do this, please let me know and remind me to slow down.
 Everyone in the class will be appreciative.

 Let’s work together and make this a spectacular school year!